Divi Breakpoints and Media Queries

 }

-You can change the screen size value for your own needs, but this are properly the ones you want to use the most in consideration with the Divi breakpoints.
+You can change the screen size value for your own needs, but these are properly the ones you want to use the most in consideration of the Divi breakpoints.